A glossary of industrial rubber terms from J-Flex – manufacturers of rubber mouldings, silicone sheetings, and much more

 Seafood de-shelling rollers made from special soft grade of polyurethane for Offshell Europe machinery official refurbishers for Offshell Europe machinery.

-Rebound Resiliance
+Rebound Resilience

 The measure of the rebound (bounce) of a metal ball dropped at a given height onto an elastomer sample.